 Northern and Southern California Pool/Spa Inspection

 When buying or selling a home, a residential pool and/or spa inspection is vital to ensure the safety and longevity of the pool and its equipment.
-Pools and spas can be expensive to maintain and repair, as well as introduce various safety concerns.
+Pools and spas can be expensive to maintain and repair and introduce various safety concerns.

 A few areas of concern are: